Expert guide to safety labels | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Safety labels are the essential component of products and equipment manufactured for practically every industry, from automotive and consumer electronics to kitchen appliances.
 Just like any other equipment components, they need to stay functional throughout the entire product lifecycle.

 Manufacturers need to make sure that safety labels are engineered to remain legible and intact even in the harshest conditions such as high humidity, extreme heat, or UV exposure.
-It’s essential that they continue serving their functions, such as communicating safety warnings or product information.
+They must continue serving their functions, such as communicating safety warnings or product information.
 This is why the construction and printing technologies of safety labels are so important.

 In this article, we address the questions our clients usually ask us about safety labels when we guide them through the labeling process.
 Read on to find out everything you need to know about safety labels.